Mass / Weight Converter

 Use this weight & mass converter to convert instantly between pounds, ounces, kilograms, grams, stones, tonnes and other metric and imperial weight units.
-If you're unsure about the definitions of mass and weight, see our article: what is the difference between mass and weight?.
+You can find out the difference between mass and weight here.
+If you wish to convert between kg, stone, pounds, ounces, take a look at the weight converter.

-Whilst every effort has been made in building this weight converter / mass converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
-This weight converter / mass converter is here purely as a service to you, please use it at your own risk.
+Whilst every effort has been made in building this mass / weight converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
+This mass / weight converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.

 Please see the full disclaimer for more information.

-Conversion units currently available for the weight and mass converter
+Conversion units currently available for the mass and weight converter

 Carats (metric) (CM), Centigrams (cg), Decigrams (dg), Dekagrams (dag), Grains (gr), Grams (g), Kilograms (kg), Micrograms (mcg), Milligrams (mg), Newtons (N), Ounces Avoir (oz), Ounces Troy (t oz), PennyWeights (pwt), Pounds Avoir (lb), Pounds Troy, Slugs, Stone (UK) (st), Stone (US), Tonnes (metric ton) (t), Tons (UK long ton), Tons (US short ton),